dogweather/forkful/content/en/arduino/good-coding-practices/organizing-code-into-functions.md

   \ to\u2026"
 lastmod: '2024-03-13T22:45:00.326136-06:00'
 model: gpt-4-1106-preview
-summary: "Organizing code into functions means breaking up your code into reusable\
-  \ chunks, each chunk doing a specific job.
-Programmers do it to make code easier\
+summary: Organizing code into functions means breaking up your code into reusable chunks, each chunk doing a specific job.
-  \ to\u2026"
 title: Organizing code into functions
 weight: 18
 ---